kobolabs/epub-spec/README.md

 `<item href="cover.jpg" id="cover-image" media-type="image/jpeg"/>`

 **Cover images must be contained in their own XHTML files.** Kobo's eInk devices will activate the Fixed Layout reader for the XHTML file containing the cover image to optimize the display.
 As a result any text or images that have been placed in the same XHTML file as the cover will be displayed as Fixed Layout content.
-The user will be unable to resize the text and some of the content may not display on the screeen at all.
+The user will be unable to resize the text and some of the content may not display on the screen at all.

 ### Scalable Vector Graphics (SVG)